 Construction Manager is the magazine of the Chartered Institute of Building (CIOB) who also publish the Global Construction Review (GCR).
+Note: Latest articles from both journals are covered earlier within this issue of Knowledge Foundations.

 Subscriptions available via the VLE e-Library include: